 Virginia Woolf was an explorer and made me want to 'go out there' and gain new ground myself.

-Adhering strictly to the chronological order of her nine novels I found myself precariously up and in the air.
+Adhering strictly to the chronological order of her nine novels I followed her lead and thus found myself eventually precariously up and in the air, discovering a new language of my own.

-The book launch of the documentation 'Woolf I - IX' coincided with the groups' first presentation at Collect18, Chelsea, London.
+The book launch of the documentation 'Woolf I - IX' coincided with the groups' first presentation at Collect18 at the Saatchi Gallery, London.

 98pp, with an introductory essay and 1:1 reproductions of the bindings, background information, and text excerpts.